 Chords within a circle can be related many ways.
 Parallel chords in the same circle always cut congruent arcs.
 That is, the arcs whose endpoints include one endpoint from each chord have equal measures.

 When congruent chords are in the same circle, they are equidistant from the center.
+In the figure above, chords WX and YZ are congruent.
+Therefore, their distances from the center, the lengths of segments LC and MC, are equal.

 A final word on chords: Chords of the same length in the same circle cut congruent arcs.
 That is, if the endpoints of one chord are the endpoints of one arc, then the two arcs defined by the two congruent chords in the same circle are congruent.